ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 service.

-In most cases, it is expected that a single Remote Endpoint will be specified by name, and a later call to  Initiate() the Preconnection (see {{initiate}}) will internally resolve that name to a list of concrete endpoints.
+In most cases, it is expected that a single Remote Endpoint will be specified by name, and a later call to  Initiate() on the Preconnection (see {{initiate}}) will internally resolve that name to a list of concrete endpoints.
 Specifying multiple Remote Endpoints on a Preconnection allows applications to override this for more detailed control.